alan-turing-institute/data-safe-haven/processes/provider-overview.md

 A reclassification script should be written by a project member.
 This is placed on the software volume or home volume, and run so that the derived dataset is placed on the Output Volume.

-Following appropriate review of the reclassification script and generated derived dataset, a new environment can be created with the former egress volume now mounted as a new secure data volume within a new environment, at a different tier.
+Following review by the data provider representative, investigator, or an independent referee (depending on Tier) of the reclassification script and generated derived dataset, a new environment can be created with the former egress volume now mounted as a new secure data volume within a new environment, at a different tier.
 The existence of this environment as a "derived environment" should be noted, with the originating environment's ID and the reclassification script preserved.

 Software Ingress
 ----------------